 To convince you even more of the usefulness of transferring the graphical intuition, consider the example of minimizing the (Euclidean) distance of a point to a line defined by , i.e. when choosing a point on so that the distance is smaller than for any point on , as illustrated graphically here:

 First things first – to begin, let us define what we mean precisely by a vector.

->

-> A row vector of length is an ordered tuple of elements .
+A row vector of length is an ordered tuple of elements .
 We write .
 A column vector stacks the elements in a column, i.e. where indicates vector transposition.
-A row vector is such that is a column vector.
+Hence, a row vector is such that is a column vector.
 A “vector” typically refers to a column vector.

->

-> In distinction to the set, the order of elements in a vector matters, such that and are distinct!
+The order of elements in a vector matters, such that and are distinct!
 Also, the vector can contain an element multiple times, consider e.g. the origin .
-As with sets, however, the definition does not restrict elements to be real numbers, and may also refer to collections of functions, matrices, sets, vectors, etc. Thus, be aware that even though we predominantly deal with vectors of real numbers, the concept is much broader!
+The definition does not restrict elements to be real numbers, and may also refer to collections of functions, matrices, sets, vectors, etc. Thus, be aware that even though we predominantly deal with vectors of real numbers, the concept is much broader!

->

-> The standard set of vectors that economists typically consider is the one of n-dimensional real (column) vectors:
+The standard set of vectors that economists typically consider is the one of n-dimensional real (column) vectors: